rse/es6-features/README.md

   especially let you get rid of some very nasty but required hacks and workarounds from the ECMAScript 5 era (e.g. `var self = this`).

+- *I've found a mistake, how can I contribute?*

+  The source is the file `features.txt`, everything else on es6-features.org is just generated out of it.
+Fork this project on Github, edit the file `features.txt` and then send a pull request.